By Thomas G. Stephens Jr., CPA, CITP, CGMA | K2 Enterprises

 Watch Out for Leaving Data Behind

-Following on the previous point, be careful about where you store your data if you are working on your computer.
+Be careful about where you store your data if you are working on your computer.
 In these situations, it is common for team members to save files on the local hard disk, as opposed to the corporate server or cloud-based resources.
 Then, when the working environment transitions back to a more routine one and you return to the office to work, you may realize that all the files you have been working on are still on your home computer.

 Consider storing all your data on an external hard disk and then taking that hard disk with you to the office when normal operations resume.
 Better yet, if your organization provides access to cloud-based storage such as OneDrive for Business, store the files there.
 That way, you can collaborate with either team members in real-time using Microsoft Office applications.